-Sociology of the Black Urban Community SOC 154 (same as AFN 154) 3 crs.
-3 hrs.
+Sociology of the Black Urban Community SOC 154 (same as AFN 154)

 Current theories of socialization, cultural transformation, and poverty are assessed.
 Field visits to recognized agencies and institutions are arranged under supervision of the instructor.
 Prerequisite: SOC 100 or ANT 100